CarlosAmadeo7/Miller_etal_Reassessing_the_Role_of_Progenitor_Cells_Cachexia/README.md

 2. "MuSC": Processing and downstream analysis on Muscle Stem cells from C26 and Control integrated workflow.
 3. "MuSC_monocle3": Pseudotrajectory analysis, using Monocle3, on Muscle Stem cells from C26 vs Control samples.
 4. R scripts to replicate results are available in this repository.
+5. Major Seurat objects or .cds objects are available by request to the author

 # Cite this
 If you use anything in this repository please cite the following publication: